Kayaking the Sognefjorden during my recent trip to Norway on my mission Danielle Gallet

 These above issues and sentiments are universal and top of mind for many cities, regions and countries around the world.
 We are all grappling with how to better plan, design, build, manage, pay and ultimately enjoy our built and natural environments.

 So what do we do?

 I warrant we need to concern ourselves with who we be, first.
 We have to adjust our mindset.

 Stationarity is dead: Our practice of planning for the future based-off past experience and data is no longer a true or accurate measure for what is to come—climate change is a game changer.
 We will have infrastructure that fails.
-How we prepare to respond in a time a chaos is what will allow our communities to be resilient and able to recover quickly from shocks and disruptions.
+How we prepare to respond in a time of chaos is what will allow our communities to be resilient and able to recover quickly from shocks and disruptions.
 In a time of complexity we should test different, smaller-scale solutions to see what works, where.

 So we have to be flexible and adaptable.

 We also need a universal way of communicating across industries about water.
 The terminology planners use differs from that of water engineers, which differs from community officials, which differs from landscape architects, which differs from scientists, which differs from artists, and so on.
 Being willing to speak plainly and clearly, without jargon, is a key recipe for effective collaboration.